 In retrospect, I think everyone goes through a point where they’re struggling to fit in.
 In fact, I think that when someone says they were never excluded, even someone “popular,” they have forgotten their truth.
 That’s how high school is, especially for girls.

 High school girls have tunnel vision; they cannot always see past their own Friday night plans or their desire to be friends with the homecoming queen.
 The good news is, tunnel vision starts to widen during high school and expands even more in college.
 I’ve certainly found that my friends in college look out for everyone’s interests.
 Once you’re in college, popularity isn’t as important anymore.
 It’s an unfortunate flaw of the high school experience, but that doesn’t mean it will follow you everywhere.

 I began to ponder what I could do differently.
 This was not easy, for I had dug myself into a deep social and academic hole.
 Over the next few weeks, I tried to strike up conversations with people and participate in classroom discussions.
-My efforts did not help because I had acquired a reputation for being the strange kid who said inappropriate things in a feeble attempt to be funny.
+My efforts didn’t help because I had a reputation as the strange kid who said inappropriate things in an attempt to be funny.

 After failing to turn things around, I consulted with Beatrice Hair, Executive Director of the Salisbury Tutoring Academy.
 Wanting to transform my life, I swallowed my pride and started working with the program.
 Mrs. Hair saw my eccentric characteristics and suggested drama club.
 As our conversation continued, I became convinced that the drama club might be the place for me.
 The next day, I signed up and immediately began participating in their activities.